McGuff Companies

-The McGuff Companies consist of three entities: a wholesale distributor of medical supplies, a compounding pharmacy, and a pharmaceutical manufacturing facility which produces sterile injectables for national and international distribution.
+The McGuff Companies consist of three entities: a wholesale distributor of medical supplies, a pharmaceutical manufacturing facility which produces sterile injectables for national and international distribution, and a 503B outsourcing facility (in development).
 The McGuff Companies have been featured in the International Journal of Pharmaceutical Compounding (IJPC).

 Corporate structure

 McGuff Company, Inc. (MCI)

 The McGuff Company, Inc. is a medical products wholesale distributor of pharmaceutical and medical products, and oral nutritional supplements.
 Founded in 1972 and incorporated in 1984, the company initially provided a full range of disposable medical office products and specialized in parenterals ranging from vaccines to vitamin B12.

-As a VAWD accredited distributor, The McGuff Company has been independently audited to verify compliance with state and federal laws, reviewed and audited to meet VAWD requirements.